Determining Atomic Weight

 The abundances of the various isotopes of an element are also determined using mass spectrometry.
 Open the Mass Spectrometer Learning Tool and select oxygen from the options menu.
 This time, adjust the ratios of the various isotopes of oxygen by clicking on the lines within the pie chart and dragging them to whatever values you desire.
 Then, scan the sample.
 When the scan is complete, view the spectrum.
 Click on the peaks to observe the relative intensities of each isotope.
 Notice that the heights of the peaks correspond to the relative abundance of each of the isotopes.

-However, you may also notice that the largest peak on the spectrum has a relative intensity of 100 %.
-How can this be true when the spectrum indicates that other isotopes are present?
 It is a common to automatically set the highest intensity peak to 100 % and express the other peaks as percentages of the largest peak.
 Therefore, if a mass spectrum shows one peak with an intensity of 100 % and another peak with an intensity of 25 %, this means the second isotope is one-fourth as abundant as the first isotope (100:25 = 4:1).
 Therefore, 80 % of the sample was composed of the first isotope and 20 % consisted of the second isotope.